gallenc/kuwaiba-examples-1/kuwaiba-simple/README.md

 This is a basic stand alone docker compose project to allow you to experiment with Kuwaiba and store a backup of your database externally within in your docker compose project.

-This means that a complete working Kuwaiba network model and report scripts can be included in each project for demonstration purposes.
+This means that a complete working Kuwaiba network model with report scripts can be included in each project for demonstration purposes.
-Different projects can maintain separate models which makes it easy to create multiple demonstrators which are easy to run for testing and demonstration purposes.
+Different projects can maintain separate models which makes it easy to create multiple demonstrators which are simple to run for testing and demonstration purposes.

-If no data is provided, the container uses the default data within the `/data` folder of the container and copies this into the mounted `data-kuwaiba` volume.
+If no data is provided, the Kuwaiba container uses the default data within the `/data` folder of the container and copies this into the mounted `data-kuwaiba` volume.

 If data is provided, on first start, the default `/data` is deleted and the user provided data is copied into the `/data` folder

 On first start any data in `container-fs/kuwaiba/data-overlay` is then copied and overlayed on the `/data` folder

 In this model, the `container-fs/kuwaiba/data-zip/data.zip` folder is simply a copy of the /data folder within the container.
+Other projects based on this example project will have model data relavant to the project in their data.zip example.

 ## Detailed description
 This docker compose project contains a kuwaiba test project which uses the standard [kuwaiba 2.1.1 container](https://hub.docker.com/r/neotropic/kuwaiba).

-The docker compose project extends the container so that it can automatically import an external model from host folders or a zip file.
+The docker compose project extends the container so that it can automatically import an external model from folders or a zip file bound mounted in the host file system.
 The project contains a `Dockerfile` which extends the standard Kuwaiba container to include some extra utilities and folders.

 The structure of the project is as follows